The Long Sault Parkway – Man Made, Naturally Perfect

 The 3 main campgrounds (Milles Roches, McLaren and Woodlands) feature hundreds of world-class camping spots nestled in among beaches, trees and waterfront for a perfect combination of campground fun for the entire family.
 At night, the Parkway is a peaceful, quiet sanctuary for camp fires and star-gazing.
 It is very difficult to find a better area to camp and the parkway draws tourists from Montreal and areas across Ontario.

 The roadway was recently resurfaced and as a result, wide smooth bike lanes are situated on both sides of the roadway.
 The parkway is a very popular destination for family bike rides, cyclists and runners/joggers a like.

 The Long Sault Parkway is home to some world-class fishing on the water and from the many inlets, bays and shores; no boat necessary.
 A quick tour of the Parkway and you will find people fishing throughout the day from several locations and boats dotted along the islands in the river calmly enjoying the sport.

 Milles Roches Beach

-One of the jewels of the area, Milles Roches Beach is a public beach with a wet-facing beachfront that curves and gently accesses the waterfront for great swimming in a safe and shallow environment.
+One of the jewels of the area, Milles Roches Beach is a public beach with an east-facing beachfront that curves and gently accesses the waterfront for great swimming in a safe and shallow environment.
 BBQs, picnic tables and mature trees make for the perfect combination for a day at the beach and attracts tourists to the area every beautiful day of the summer.
-Activities such as paddle boarding and beach volleyball are a constant among beach-goers and the cantine/washroom facility is situated right n the middle of the kilometer-long beachfront.
+Activities such as paddle boarding and beach volleyball are a constant among beach-goers and the cantine/washroom facility is situated right n the middle of the kilometre-long beachfront.